hermesnetto/js-space-game/README.md

 # asteroids
-Simple space game like arcade made with Canvas in Javascript.
+A simple space game like arcade made with Javascript Canvas.

-This project is made only for study.
+This project was made just for study.

 ## how to use
 clone project end execute: